brunoterkaly/building-restful-service-with-java/README.md

-# Building a Java-based Restful Service to run in Docker Data Center or Mesosphere
+# Building a Java-based Restful Service to run in DC/OS

 ## Building a Restful Service using Jersey in Eclipse (Mars 4.2)